wp-plugins/pwaplusphp/readme.txt

 == Description ==

-**v0.9.9 Beta Testing:** *AuthSub (used by PWA+PHP to connect to your Private albums) [is going away.](https://support.google.com/accounts/answer/6140402) This change impacts all users accessing Private albums via PWA+PHP.
-Help us [test our new version](http://pwaplusphp.smccandl.net/support/responses/why-switch-from-authsub-to-oauth2), which uses OAuth2.*
+**v0.9.9 Beta Testing:** *AuthSub (used by PWA+PHP to connect to your Private albums) [is going away.](https://support.google.com/accounts/answer/6140402) This change impacts all users accessing Private albums via PWA+PHP and v0.9.8 will stop working on April 20th.
+Please help us [test our new version](http://pwaplusphp.smccandl.net/support/responses/why-switch-from-authsub-to-oauth2), which uses OAuth2.*

 [PWA+PHP](http://pwaplusphp.smccandl.net) is a lightweight solution for displaying your private (unlisted) and public Picasa Albums within Wordpress in your language using Fancybox, Shadowbox or Lightbox.
 The plugin provides a guided installer that helps you generate your gdata token and set display options for your albums.